Software Alternatives, Accelerators & Startups

 • Bridging the Last Mile in LangChain Application Development

 Undoubtedly, LangChain is the most popular framework for AI application development at the moment.
 The advent of LangChain has greatly simplified the construction of AI applications based on Large Language Models (LLM).
 If we compare an AI application to a person, the LLM would be the "brain," while LangChain acts as the "limbs" by providing various tools and abstractions.
-Combined, they enable the creation of AI... - Source: dev.to / about 2 years ago
+Combined, they enable the creation of AI... - Source: dev.to / over 2 years ago

 • ๐Ÿฆ™ Llama-2-GGML-CSV-Chatbot ๐Ÿค–